 OnStar Guardian

-Leadership + Product Strategy
+Leadership • Product Strategy • AI

 Through a partnership with Boston Consulting Group and General Motors Global Innovation team, we incubated the OnStar Guardian app to answer the question: